 The Site Analytics feature has been created to do exactly that.
 It is meant to help you direct your SEO efforts towards the most important posts on your website.

-The default view is a simple bar graph that gives you an overview of what percentage of posts on your website are well optimized.
+The default view in the Site Analytics tab is a stacked bar graph that gives you an overview of what percentage of posts on your website are well optimized.

 This information is taken from your Rank Math SEO Score.